GrigoryGraborenko/neshny/README.md

 git clone https://github.com/GrigoryGraborenko/neshny.git
 ```
 ### Using cmake
-Pick one of the starter projects in the **Examples** directory - for example, the **EmptyQT+SDLUnityBuild** will create a near-empty cmake based project optimized for Visual Studio.
+Pick one of the starter projects in the **Examples** directory - for example, the **EmptyQT+SDLJumboBuild** will create a near-empty cmake based project optimized for Visual Studio.
 It also sets up a pattern for Jumbo builds - this is highly recommended, as this reduces all compilation speeds drastically down to seconds.

 Make a copy of the entire directory and place it wherever you like.
 Ensure you have cmake 3.18 or greater installed.